-One reason many anglers from around the world have flyffishing Patagonia Chile on their bucket list or make the trip year after year with a group of buddies is the ability to fish large dry flies to aggressive underfished trout.
+One reason many anglers from around the world have fly fishing Patagonia Chile on their bucket list or make the trip year after year with a group of buddies is the ability to fish large dry flies to aggressive underfished trout.
 Chile offers a myriad of opportunities to cast big stoneflies, mayflies, caddis, and terrestrials at hungry trout.
-The star of the show and a favorite bug to imitate and fish is the Chilean Cantaria Beetle also known as Darwin’s Beetle.
+The star of the show and a favorite bug to imitate and fish is the Chilean Cantaria Beetle (hiasognathus grantii), a species of stag beetle also known as Darwin’s Beetle.

-What flies imitate the Cantaria Beetle and how do I fish it?
+What flies imitate the Cantaria Beetle?

 If I was given the option to bring one fly to Patagonia it would be a black and red Fat Albert in a size 4.
 You could even go bigger because some of the “naturals” will actually dwarf a size 4!
 The trout will absolutely crush these foam flies and tear them apart so be sure to bring extra!

 This is not typical dry fly fishing, the key here is to make some noise and disturbance on the surface to let the trout lurking below know there is a big meal above them.
 Often times the trout miss them but if you leave your fly or recast to the same spot they will eat again.
 The action can be fierce and you will love every minute of it!
 This is a great way to target trophy fish and you may even catch a brown of a lifetime.
 The cherry on top is getting to watch him eat your fly!